Hashtag Web3 Logo

 Key principles:

-Incentive Alignment: Participants' interests aligned with protocol's.
-Honest participation most profitable.
+• Incentive Alignment: Participants' interests aligned with the protocol's.
+Honest participation is most profitable.

-Stake at Risk: Participants must risk capital.
-Skin in the game.
+• Stake at Risk: Participants must risk capital, ensuring they have skin in the game.

-Scalability: Incentives work at any scale.
-Don't require centralized coordination.
+• Scalability: Incentives work at any scale without requiring centralized coordination.

 Good cryptoeconomic design creates self-sustaining systems.